 Engineering - Capital Improvement Projects

-The Capital Improvement Program (CIP) allows the County to identify the needs of the community and to prepare a long term funding strategy to meet those needs.
+The Capital Improvement Program (CIP) allows the County to identify the community's needs and prepare a long-term funding strategy to meet those needs.
 The CIP includes any project that involves needed repairs or improvements to our existing infrastructure and the acquisition or construction of new infrastructure.

 WHAT WE DO